tacatac/archnosh/README.md

 ##### udev

 The above installation assumes udev is the device manager, which is provided by the [systemd](https://www.archlinux.org/packages/core/x86_64/systemd/) package on Archlinux.

-However, using that package's `systemd-udevd` and `udevadm` commands with nosh has proven unsuccessful.
-If you know of any way to make it work, let me know.
+The easiest method is to simply use the binaries and configuration files provided by this package to run udev. `nosh-run-udev` will symlink `systemd-udevd` to `/usr/bin/udevd` and everything should work transparently.

+Alternatively you may wish to use the `eudev` implementation rather than keeping the systemd package for udev functionality.

-Instead we will detail the installation of [eudev](https://aur.archlinux.org/packages/eudev/), [libeudev](https://aur.archlinux.org/packages/libeudev/), [eudev-systemd](https://aur.archlinux.org/packages/eudev-systemd/) and [libeudev-systemd](https://aur.archlinux.org/packages/libeudev-systemd/) (available from the AUR) which should provide a drop-in replacement for systemd/udev.
+We will detail the installation of [eudev](https://aur.archlinux.org/packages/eudev/), [libeudev](https://aur.archlinux.org/packages/libeudev/), [eudev-systemd](https://aur.archlinux.org/packages/eudev-systemd/) and [libeudev-systemd](https://aur.archlinux.org/packages/libeudev-systemd/) (available from the AUR) which should provide a drop-in replacement for systemd/udev.

-Alternative device manager run-packages are provided (vdev, busybox-mdev, suckless-mdev) but you will have to account for Archlinux systemd/udev integration with various other system packages.

 1. Install libeudev